pajachiet/mongo_sql_analytics_platform/README.md

-# Mongo SQL Analytics Platform
-A Docker architecture to assemble an SQL analytics platform for MongoDB
+# Introduction
 - Are you trap in the MongoDB Analytics gap ?
-- Are you looking for an open-source solution to analyse your MongoDB data ?
+- Are you looking for an open-source solution to analyze your MongoDB data ?

 Then this project is made for you !
-It can be used 'as is', or adapted to cover your specific needs.

-## Getting started

-This architecture has been tested on Mac & Linux systems, not on Windows.

-You will need a **good internet connexion** to install all Docker images.

-### Prerequisites : Docker & Docker Compose
+It assembles a platform to perform SQL analytics on MongoDB data.

+Its core service is to synchronize data from MongoDB to PostgreSQL, applying a relational mapping in the process.

+It also allows you to
+- extract the schema of your MongoDB data, in markdown
+- visualize the diagram of your new data schema in PostgreSQL
+- explore and analyze your data with Superset, an open-source business intelligence web application

+# Quick start

+Follow this steps :
-- Follow [instructions](https://docs.docker.com/engine/installation/) to install Docker Community Edition (CE) on your system.
+- Install [Docker]((https://docs.docker.com/engine/installation/)) (CE) & [Docker Compose](https://docs.docker.com/compose/install/) on your system.
-- Then follow [instructions](https://docs.docker.com/compose/install/) to install Docker Compose.
-On Mac, compose is packaged with Docker, so you can skip this step.

-### Getting the project
+- Download the project `git clone git@github.com:pajachiet/mongo_sql_analytics_platform.git`

-Clone the project to a local folder

-    git clone git@github.com:pajachiet/mongo_sql_analytics_platform.git
-    cd mongo_sql_analytics_platform

-Read **'run.sh'** usage.
-Latter on, you should also read the script to understand how it works.

-    ./run.sh --help

-### Run demonstration

-    ./run.sh demo

-This will

-- Install all services
+- Download and install docker services `./run.sh install`.
+- Run demonstration `./run.sh demo`
+- Connect to Superset at **localhost:8088**, with user **admin** and password **admin**.

+Under the hood, demonstration script will :

-- Download demonstration data, then restore it in a MongoDB database 'demo'
+- Download json demonstration data, and ingest it in MongoDB database 'demo'
-- Extract the data model of MongoDB and map it to a relational model
+- Extract the schema of MongoDB data to `volumes/mongoconnector/data/schema_demo.md` file.
+Map this schema to a relational model in `mapping_demo.json` file.
-    - Look in 'volumes/mongoconnector/data' for **schema_demo.md** and **mapping_demo.json** files
 - Synchronize data from MongoDB to PostgreSQL

-- Launch superset and import dashboards on demo data
-    - Go to **localhost:8088**, and connect with user **admin**, password **admin**
+- Import demonstration dashboards in Superset
-- Extract a diagram of the relational data model
+- Extract a diagram of the relational data model to `volumes/sqlschema/data/sql_schema_demo.pdf` file
-    - Look in 'volumes/sqlschema/data' for file **sql_schema_demo.pdf**

 ## Architecture